nintervik/2D-Particle-System/docs/README.md

 Particle systems are very common in computer graphics and have been used since the early 1980s.
 One of the first implementations was seen in _Star Trek II: The Wrath of Khan_ in 1982.
 The film featured a sequence called Genesis Demo where a planet is terraformed by a torpedo to make it habitable.
 For achieving this effect William T. Reeves, a researcher at Lucasfilm Ltd, did a research on particle systems on a paper called [_Particle Systems - A Technique for Modeling a Class of Fuzzy Objects_](https://www.lri.fr/~mbl/ENS/IG2/devoir2/files/docs/fuzzyParticles.pdf).

+This is the sequence mentioned above, as you can see the results are quite impressive considering the time this was done:

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/QXbWCrzWJo4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Reeves describes a particle system in this paper as follows:

 > "_A particle system is a collection of many minute particles that together represent a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system._"

-Paricle

-This is the sequence mentioned above, as you can see the results are quite impressive considering the time this was done:

-<iframe width="1280" height="720" src="https://www.youtube.com/embed/QXbWCrzWJo4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+Organic effects are difficult to simulate but what particle systems do is simplify the problem.
+We divide the effect in tiny and controllable particles that as a whole seems a like something bigger that behaves as natural phenomenas.
+By managing a large group of these particles we can represent natural effects like water, fire or smoke so much easier than if we tried to treat it as a whole.

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!